Each season, the flu affects about 8 percent of the United States population, on average. And the numbers may be even higher for asymptomatic people.

 - Try flu natural remedies to help relieve your symptoms.

-- See your doctor right away if you get the flu and you have a chronic medical condition or you are pregnant.
+- Contact your doctor right away if you get the flu and you have a chronic medical condition or you are pregnant.
 Also, get medical care if you experience flu complications, such as pneumonia.